gnulag/gnulag.net/README.md

 * **poopingpenis**: principally Maoist, enjoyer of Gonzalo and the PCP.
 DM them about communism.
 * **Phase**: has been waiting a couple years for crystalmett to put me on the site.
 * **iownall555**: browndawg-approved freeze peach enthusiast
+* **LordRishav**: Indian kid, everything he says is a shitpost and need not be taken seriously.
+Argues over anything.
+Switched to Emacs religion after **belzurix's** propaganda.

 ## Regulars Emeritus :(